 Keyword placement is incredibly important.
 They direct organic search traffic to our content, and help us weed out people who were never going to buy from our blog, anyway.

-If you’re not using keywords correctly, you could be attracting the wrong type of website visitors with your current Google search ranking.
-The kind that never make a purchase.
+If you’re not using keywords correctly, you could be attracting the wrong type of website visitors with your current search rank and choice of keywords.
+The kind that never make a purchase, pick up a phone, or waste your time.
 And that’s a lot of lost opportunities.

 In this blog post, let’s take a look at proper keyword placement with a slant towards affiliate marketing.